OpenKH/OpenKh/docs/kh2/file/type/coct.md

             └── SurfaceFlags
 ```

-_Note :_ BBox is short for bounding-box.
+_Note:_ BBox is short for bounding-box.

 Here is association of table number and named tables: